KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 ![Before changing fastlane to highlight the actual error message and still showing the stack trace by default](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_589014e86b8f5ba2ed9c2751_1485837553599__img.png_) Before changing fastlane to highlight the actual error message and still showing the stack trace by default

 ![After the change: fastlane now color-highlights the actual error message, and hides the stack trace by default, unless it's a real crash](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_589014db6a496349b23a05f1_1485837535364__img.png_) After the change: fastlane now color-highlights the actual error message, and hides the stack trace by default, unless it's a real crash

-The left screenshot shows an early version offastlane, compared to howfastlaneshows error messages today.
+The left screenshot shows an early version of _fastlane_, compared to how _fastlane_ shows error messages today.
 Not only how you present the error message, but its content is really important: Make sure the message explains the error well enough and ideally even include instructions on how to fix it.

 ![](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_58901058ff7c50a0160df707_1485836406181_Screenshot+2017-01-10+10.46.36.png.36.png_)

-Infastlanewe even link to StackOverflow replies and make sure to include all necessary information to debug an issue.
+In fastlane we even link to StackOverflow replies and make sure to include all necessary information to debug an issue.
 In this example we show the certificate ID and team name.

 ### Make it easy to find existing issues

 When you receive a cryptic error message, what’s the first thing you do?
 Usually you search on the GitHub repo page, or google for the message.
 You as a project maintainer should make it easy as possible for the user to do so.
 That’s why[@orta](https://github.com/orta/gh_inspector)started[gh_inspector](https://github.com/orta/gh_inspector), a Ruby gem to show related GitHub issues right in the user’s terminal.
-Wheneverfastlaneruns into an unexpected situation, it will not only show similar GitHub issues, but also print out the GitHub search URL.
+Whenever _fastlane_ runs into an unexpected situation, it will not only show similar GitHub issues, but also print out the GitHub search URL.
 The long-term plan is to also support StackOverflow questions (see[#13](https://github.com/orta/gh_inspector/issues/13))

 ![Whenever fastlane runs into an unexpected error it automatically shows similar issues on GitHub](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_589010b0d1758e5ffee5719f_1485836468314__img.png_) Whenever fastlane runs into an unexpected error it automatically shows similar issues on GitHub

-Use of bots
+### Use of bots

 I’m not a big fan of bots and automated messages, however as soon as you reach a certain scale you need to have some automated systems to reduce the support load.

-Ensuring all required information is available
+#### Ensuring all required information is available

 Providing all information when submitting a bug report is hard, even as a software engineer.
-GitHub recently introduced[ISSUE_TEMPLATE.MD](https://github.com/fastlane/fastlane/blob/master/.github/ISSUE_TEMPLATE.md), that auto-fills the “New Issue” form with instructions on how to file an issue.
+GitHub recently introduced[ISSUE_TEMPLATE.MD](https://github.com/fastlane/fastlane/blob/master/.github/ISSUE_TEMPLATE.md), that auto-fills the "New Issue" form with instructions on how to file an issue.
 However most people ignore the instructions.

-Using thefastlane-botwe ensure all required information is available, and if not, tell the user how to provide them.
+Using the fastlane-bot we ensure all required information is available, and if not, tell the user how to provide them.

 ![](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_589010f1579fb3e4efb8de86_1485836537367__img.png_)

-With that,fastlanealso supports the  fastlane envcommand that prints out all relevant information:
+With that, fastlane also supports the `fastlane env` command that prints out all relevant information:

 ![](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_589011091b631bae058125db_1485836558502__img.png_)

-Thefastlane envcollects all relevant system information, like your Ruby environment, OpenSSL version and used fastlane plugins, ready to be posted on GitHub.
+The `fastlane env` command collects all relevant system information, like your Ruby environment, OpenSSL version and used fastlane plugins, ready to be posted on GitHub.

 ![](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_58901125bf629a5f22eba2da_1485836585201__img.png_)